 - 5.1 The Community Relations Council uses The Executive Office's Finance's Group Fraud Investigation Service to conduct fraud investigations.
-This unit is led by the Department of Finance Group Head of Internal Audit and Fraud Investigation Services, Michelle Anderson, and is based at Annex C Dundonald House, Stormont Estate, Belfast.
-The contact number is 028 90 544210 or ext 24410. - 5.2 The Group Service provides fraud investigation services to the Community Relations Council in line with a Service Level Agreement.
+This unit is led by the Department of Finance Group Head of Internal Audit and Fraud Investigation Services, based at Annex C Dundonald House, Stormont Estate, Belfast.
+The contact number is 028 90 765783 (ext 89783) - 5.2 The Group Service provides fraud investigation services to the Community Relations Council in line with a Service Level Agreement.
 The Group Service can be contacted directly to obtain advice and assistance on fraud related matters, however, business areas wishing to refer cases for investigation should contact the Fraud Oversight Manager in the first instance.